CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

        - OPTIONALLY - Set up Wifi as approrpriate - via a wifi card or dongle and remove the network cable.

 ## 2) ORIN - JETSON ORIN DEVELOPER KIT SETUP - PART2 - (Setup and options)
- - Set up and make SWAP permanent by executing the following in a terminal window
+ - Set up SWAP and make it permanent - By executing the following in a terminal window
    - sudo systemctl disable nvargus-daemon.service
    - sudo systemctl stop nvzramconfig.service
    - sudo systemctl disable nvzramconfig